The Interactive Process for Reasonable Accommodation

 Why is it necessary?

-The Americans with Disabilities Act of 1990 (ADA) requires employers with 15 or more employees to accommodate an otherwise qualified employee with a disability unless doing so would pose an undue hardship or direct threat.
+The Americans with Disabilities Act of 1990 (ADA) directs employers with 15 or more employees to accommodate an otherwise qualified employee with a disability unless doing so would pose an undue hardship or direct threat.

 Further, under the California Fair Employment and Housing Act (FEHA) and other state statutes, it is unlawful to treat a qualified employee or job applicant unfavorably because of a disability.
-Like the federal law, California laws also require employers to provide reasonable accommodation to qualified employees who are disabled.
+Like the federal law, California laws also directs employers to provide reasonable accommodation to qualified employees who are disabled.

 How do I get started?